Skip to main content

 Health Information Science

-Health Information Science Co-op is a mandatory program, meaning you'll automatically take part as part of your degree.
+The Health Information Science (HIS) Co-op program is mandatory program for undergraduate students studying HIS, meaning you'll automatically take part as part of your degree.

 Office & contacts